Herping in Bukit Lawang

 The Search for Snakes

-Herping is the most common activity carried out by our team in Bukit Lawang.
-To be honest, everything is a game of chance when it’s about looking for snakes.
+For SUMECO, herping is the most common activity carried out by our team in Bukit Lawang.
+Honestly, the process of searching for snakes is entirely based on chance.
 In my 12 years of experience in Bukit Lawang, I’ve discovered many different species.
-Herping in Bukit Lawang could be done during the day and night.
+You can herp in Bukit Lawang both during the day and at night.
 Although most species of snakes are nocturnal, our king cobra stays diurnal, and a spitting cobra is often spotted during the day based on our rescue call time.

-Some most wanted species such king cobra (Ophiophagus hannah), red-headed krait (Bungarus flaviceps), Sumatran spitting cobra (Naja sumatrana), blue Malayan coral snake (Calliophis bivirgatus) are hard to spot, but definitely, they are found in Bukit Lawang, and sometime around our accommodation.
+Some most wanted species, such as the king cobra (Ophiophagus hannah), red-headed krait (Bungarus flaviceps), Sumatran spitting cobra (Naja sumatrana), and blue Malayan coral snake (Calliophis bivirgatus), are difficult to spot, but definitely, they are found in Bukit Lawang and sometimes around our accommodation.
 The most commonly found species in Bukit Lawang is Wagler’s pit viper (Tropidolaemus wagleri).
 Herping in Bukit Lawang requires our patience; our area is huge and connected to Gunung Leuser National Park, so there must be opportunities out there, but once again, it is about luck.
+Aside from herping, we also offer jungle trekking to see orangutans and other wildlife.

 Snake Conservation in Bukit Lawang